n4n0lix/owner-pointer/README.md

 # owner
 The idea is to have a `unique_ptr` style owning pointer and the ability to hand out non-owning pointers that know when the object gets deleted.
 This smart pointer should be treated as an addition to `unique_ptr` and `shared_ptr`, as it's covering the gray area between those two and has it's unique areas of application.

 I haven't investigated the performance yet, but I assume due to reference counting *and* managing the validity of the pointer it will be slightly slower than `unique_ptr` and `shared_ptr`.
-The only exception is accessing the pointer, which is with zero overhead.
+The only exception is accessing the pointer, which shouldn't have any overhead.

 ## examples
 Basic usage: